Working at St Jude's

 Spoken English Immersion Program

-Volunteers must commit to a teaching program for two full weeks including Saturdays, as well as a two-day planning program prior to the arrival of the students.
-Volunteers will work in a small team, rotating through student groups, and supported by the program’s leaders.
-In addition, the school will offer late-afternoon and weekend activities where volunteers can experience Tanzanian culture firsthand, plus enjoy the bonus of exploring the local area and seeing world-renowned African wildlife nearby.
+Volunteers must commit to a teaching program for two full weeks including Saturday mornings, as well as a two-day planning and preparation program prior to the arrival of the students.
+Volunteers will work in a small team, rotating through student groups supported by the program’s leaders.
+In addition, the school will offer late-afternoon and weekend activities where volunteers can experience Tanzanian culture firsthand and explore the local area.
+The core purpose of this program is to work as a team to help the students build confidence and fluency in spoken English and as such, during the program the focus of the volunteer team is entirely on the students and not personal travel goals.
+Any activities you wish to participate in that are not part of the planned program must be done prior to the planning days or after the final day of the program.

 View vacancy